Toyota Recalls 1.67 Vehicles Worldwide, 423,000 Lexus Vehicles Recalled in US

 The company says it will notify the owners of the affected vehicles by first class mail, and that Lexus dealers will repair the defects with the pipe and re-install the fuel pressure sensor.

 If you receive one of these recall notices, or your vehicle is one of those listed above, follow the instructions of the recall and have the problem repaired as soon as possible.
-If you or a loved one has been seriously injured or killed because of an accident involving a potentially defective vehicle, please contact the experienced Texas Automobile Defect Attorneys at Hill Law Firm as soon as possible, so that we can look into the matter and help you protect your rights under the law.
+If you or a loved one has been seriously injured or killed because of an accident involving a potentially defective vehicle, please contact the experienced Texas Automobile Defect Attorney at Hill Law Firm as soon as possible, so that we can look into the matter and help you protect your rights under the law.